blockchain-certificates-web/blockchain-certificates-web.github.io/guide/roadmap.md

 In use cases outside of badges, this also allows a simpler, more generic schema on which to build a claim.

-### Multiple Blockchains
+### Additional Blockchains

-Blockcerts will soon develop issuer and verifier support for more blockchains, with an initial focus on Ethereum.
+Blockcerts will soon develop issuer and verifier support for additional blockchains.
+Blockcerts initial focus was on Bitcoin and Ethereum, and continuing development will expand to more blockchains in the near future.

 ### Revocation